ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_orderinginstance.md

   years:  2016, 2018

-lastupdated: "2018-06-22"
+lastupdated: "2018-08-02"

 ---

 # Ordering vCenter Server with Hybridity Bundle instances

 To deploy a flexible and customizable VMware virtualized platform that best fits your workload needs, order a VMware vCenter Server on {{site.data.keyword.cloud}} with Hybridity Bundle instance.
-Your vCenter Server with Hybridity Bundle instance order includes the VMware Hybrid Cloud Extension (HCX) licensing and entitles you to the VMware HCX on IBM Cloud service.
-You can also add services, such as [Zerto on {{site.data.keyword.cloud}}](../services/addingzertodr.html) for disaster recovery.
+Your vCenter Server with Hybridity Bundle instance order includes the VMware Hybrid Cloud Extension (HCX) licensing and entitles you to the VMware HCX on {{site.data.keyword.cloud_notm}} service.
+You can also add services, such as [Zerto on {{site.data.keyword.cloud_notm}}](../services/addingzertodr.html) for disaster recovery.

 ## Requirements